Sudam23/Implementation-of-K_Means_Clustering-on-Iris_Dataset-using-PySPARK/README.md

 1. Create Virtual Env in your desired directory.
 2. Activate Env and do pip install --upgrade pip in the terminal.
 3. Then in the terminal do: pip install pyspark==3.3.2 (For Standalone Cluster)
-4. For multiple node Cluster:
+4. For multiple node Cluster, download and install Spark:
       i. wget https://archive.apache.org/dist/spark/spark-3.3.2/spark-3.3.2-bin-hadoop3.tgz
      ii. tar -xzf spark-3.3.2-bin-hadoop3.tgz
          sudo mv spark-3.3.2-bin-hadoop3 /opt/spark